Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 <br>

 The value we assign to `app.config['SQLALCHEMY_DATABASE_URI']` determines which Postgres database our app runs against.
-When we change this configuration key to reference our `RENDER_DATABASE_URI`, our app shifts to run against and store data in our Render database instead of our locally hosted Postgres database.
+When we change our `.env` so this configuration key references our remote database URL, our app shifts to run against and store data in our Render database instead of our locally hosted Postgres database.

 <br>

-If we want to go back to running our app against our local Postgres database, we need to revert our changes back to `app.config['SQLALCHEMY_DATABASE_URI'] = os.environ.get("SQLALCHEMY_DATABASE_URI")` so that our code once again references our local Postgres instance.
+If we want to go back to running our app against our local Postgres database, we need to undo the changes in our `.env` file so that our code once again references our local Postgres instance.
 ### !end-callout

 ### Confirm the Migration